intel/net-test-tools/README.md

   no interference with the host's system (it's safe to send malformed data) and there's no intrusion from the host's TCP/IP stack into protocol communication procedures.
-- No admin privieges are required in order to configure extra virtual network interfaces or access them.
+- No admin privileges are required in order to configure extra virtual network interfaces or access them.

 Expected input data on both sockets are Ethernet frames.